Thyron, Sword of Truth

 Feat : Blades of Vengeance

-For one turn, Thyron and friendly Retribution models beginning their activation in his control range gain Side Step and an additional die on melee attack rolls.
+Thyron and friendly Faction models beginning their activation in his control range gain Side Step and an additional die on melee attack rolls.
+Blades of Vengeance lasts for one turn.
 (Side Step - When this model hits an enemy model with an initial melee attack or a melee special attack, it can advance up to 2" after the attack is resolved.)

 - Defenders of Ios